 Newborns have a built-in mechanism which allows them to tune out environmental stimuli8.
 However, it gradually disappears as they age.
 Experiencing different sensations all at once can overwhelm them.
 And to release that stress, they cry.
 To avoid this, make sure they’re always in a comfortable setting.
 For example, your child’s nursery should be devoid from harsh, bright lights and unnecessary sounds.
 Use a gentle, calming voice whenever you’re around your child.
 Swaddling, or wrapping him in a snug blanket can help tune out his environment.

 Taking all these in mind, don’t forget to look after yourself as well.
 You might feel frustrated and helpless most of the time.
 It’s not easy to raise a child, let alone if he or she has colic.
 No matter how upset you may feel, don’t shake your baby.
 It can cause brain damage, blindness, and even death9.
-Seek help and advice from your doctor instead.
+Seek help and advice from your doctor instead if you're actively seeking colic remedies.
 It also helps if you surround yourself with good emotional support in the form of family and friends.
 Don’t worry, you’ve got this!

 Be part of the Enfamama A+ Club today to unlock a world of privileges and benefits which include free samples, exclusive vouchers, promotions, expert advice and many more.

 MBChB (UK), Aviation Medicine (Singapore)

 1. Colic: Symptoms & Causes (n.d).
 Retrieved July 30, 2020 from:

 2. Conditions and Diseases: Colic (n.d).
 Retrieved July 30, 2020 from: